JSON Validator

 A validator that only says “Invalid JSON” wastes your time.
 Indentioshows the exact character where parsing failed, names the cause — a trailing comma, a single quote, an unclosed bracket — and suggests how to fix it.
 Valid JSON gets a clear green status.

-What “valid JSON” means
+What “valid JSON” actually requires

 Validate, then fix